 Today, there exists tremendous potential for Aboriginal Peoples to realize commercial success.
-Over the course of his 28+ year career, Michael has been a principal proponent of Aboriginal economic growth, leading many of Canada’s most intricate and complex precedent-setting Aboriginal development projects totalling more than $30 billion in the mining, energy, pipeline, forestry, real estate and infrastructure contexts.
+Over the course of his 30-year career, Michael has been a principal proponent of Aboriginal economic growth.
+He has led many of Canada’s most intricate and complex precedent-setting Aboriginal development projects totalling more than $30 billion in the mining, energy, pipeline, forestry, real estate and infrastructure contexts.

 A member of the Peguis First Nation in Manitoba, Michael couples vast business experience with distinct cultural understanding to serve our clients from a holistic perspective, crafting solutions that unite legal, commercial, governance and social interests.

-Whether starting new ventures or creating partnerships to facilitate growth and development, Michael helps Aboriginal and First Nations communities strike the balance between preserving cultural values with opportunities for commercial development.
+Whether advising on new ventures or creating partnerships to facilitate growth and development, Michael helps Aboriginal and First Nations communities strike the balance between preserving community values with opportunities for commercial development.
 He also helps private businesses achieve their objectives of working with First Nations in a way that is responsive, creative and practical.

-Michael’s work has instilled policy changes to Aboriginal consultation and accommodation, resulting in the “McDonald Model of Negotiation,” a precedent for Aboriginal-commercial engagement now widely used across Canada.
+Michael’s work has instilled policy changes to Aboriginal consultation and accommodation, resulting in the “McDonald Model of Negotiation,” a precedent for Indigenous-commercial negotiations now widely used across Canada.

 Awards & Distinctions